Tomato-Based Sauce

 Key Techniques

-- Infusing with herbs during cooking
+- Infusing with herbs (basil, oregano, thyme)

 Classic Dishes